samsammurphy/6S_emulator/README.md

 b *= elliptical_orbit_correction
 ```

-the coefficients can now be used to correct radiance to surface reflectance
+Surface reflectance can then be calculated from at-sensor radiance:

 `surface_reflectance = (L - a) / b`